The NTNU System at the S&I Challenge 2025 SLA Open Track: Method

 \subsection{System architecture}

 Our work aims to reinforce the comprehensive strengths of SLA on both acoustic and language understanding of spoken responses.
-To this end, we first employ a robust wav2vec 2.0-based\footnote{https://huggingface.co/facebook/wav2vec2-base} speech grader to establish a strong foundation in assessing speech proficiency.
-On the separate front, we introduce an advanced multimodal large language model (MLLM), Phi-4-multimodal\footnote{https://huggingface.co/microsoft/Phi-4-multimodal-instruct}, to not only provide a holistic assessment by jointly processing speech and text but also to enhance the system's understanding of linguistic content inherent in spoken responses.
+To this end, we first employ a robust wav2vec 2.0-based speech grader to establish a strong foundation in assessing speech proficiency.
+On the separate front, we introduce an advanced multimodal large language model (MLLM), Phi-4-multimodal, to not only provide a holistic assessment by jointly processing speech and text but also to enhance the system's understanding of linguistic content inherent in spoken responses.
 This MLLM is designed to jointly process text, image, and audio inputs within a single neural network, enabling a deeper, more aligned multimodal understanding.
 Finally, a score-conditioned fusion mechanism integrates the outputs of these two specialized graders.